NREL-Sienna/InfrastructureSystems.jl/docs/src/style.md

 There are many examples in our codebase that use the form ```<cond> ? <statement> : <statement>```.
 These can be expressed much more clearly in an if/else statement.

+## Logging

+When adding a debug log statement consider whether it is appropriate to append `_group = <some-name>`.
+The packages use this Julia feature to suppress debug logging of entire groups at once.
+InfrastructureSystems defines `LOG_GROUPS` with commonly-used group names.

+If you are developing a feature with functionality in a single file then you can let Julia use the default name (the base name of the file).
+However, if the feature spans files then you should use an existing group or add a new one.
+Group names should be of type `Symbol` and follow the `PascalCase` naming convention.

+Common group names should be defined in InfrastructureSystems but packages can add their own as needed.

 ## Unit Tests

 All code should be tested.
 The packages in SIIP have a minimum of 70% coverage to be merged